Come Taste the Band: Bolin's introduction and changes

 The search for a guitarist turned out to be a difficult process.
 Coverdale's recommendations for the band were Jeff Beck, Rory Gallagher, and Tommy Bolin.
 Auditions were held at Robert Simon's Pirate Studio in Hollywood.
 Clem Clempson from Humble Pie auditioned for the band but did not become Blackmore's replacement.
-Bolin, whose playing on Billy Cobham's Spectrum impressed band members, was then asked to audition.
+Bolin, whose playing on Billy Cobham's Spectrum album impressed band members, was then asked to audition.
 Coverdale recalled the audition by saying:

 “He was a sight to behold – this exotic creature.
 He walked up to this line of amps - which had been pretty intimidating to whoever else had been there - and turned them all to eleven.
 Hit a chord, and the chord got everyone off their smug ass and started jamming – immediately.
 All his guitars were in hock – for whichever reason – so he had borrowed a guitar for the audition.
 It was quite an extraordinary, explosive audition.”

-Bolin, who only played fusion jazz, had none of the band's records, and knew nothing about the band's discography and image.
+Bolin, who mainly played fusion jazz, had none of the band's records, and knew nothing about the band's discography and image.
 Despite this, the audition went well, and Bolin was immediately asked to join.
-Bolin admired the band's playing skill, but his decision to join was probably also influenced by the desire to gain visibility and money to promote his solo career.
+Bolin admired the band's playing skill, but his decision to join was probably also influenced by the desire to gain visibility and money to promote his solo career (as his solo album Teaser was soon to be released).
 After weeks of rumors, the band announced Blackmore's departure and Bolin's joining in June 1975.

 The new lineup was well-received.
 The rest of the band got along with Bolin, who was cheerful and outgoing compared to the argumentative and very difficult Blackmore.
 In particular, Bolin and Hughes became close friends.
 Blackmore also considered Bolin a good choice as his successor.

 Deep Purple's managers were concerned about Bolin's availability.
 Bolin was already contracted to record and promote his own upcoming solo album.
 The band agreed to reduce their tight working pace, in order to give Bolin some time to focus on his solo career during breaks.